bootcamp-s19/Resources/Blog_Questions.md

 ## Weekly

 ### Week 8 (new)
+* what were your main takeaways from the career fair?
+* after making it through the tech stack, where do you think your current gaps are
+* Bourbon to win?
+Or Bourbon Toulouse?
+* Look back on the old questions to see if any of them would be good to answer this week compared to week 1.

+### Week 7
 * what is one thing that you love about vue or laravel that you used to hate/ didn't understand how to use
 * biggest win this week!
 * find one JS library or API you think you might use for your final project
-* Look back on the old questions to see if any of them would be good to answer this week compared to week 1.

 ### Week 6
 * How has learning PHP been?
 What are some similartities you can see with JS; differences?